alyssaq/heap/README.md

 To use it, comment out the .INTERMEDIATE line in the Makefile.
 This will build the gtest object file located at GTEST_DIR.
 Replace $(GTEST_OBJECT) with $(GTEST_HEADERS)

+### Random Trivial
+max-heap vs sorted array:

+1. Find the maximum element quickly:
+O(1) for both.
+Root of max-heap and last element in array.
+2. Delete an element quickly:
+O(log n) for max-heap.
+O(n) for array without the element index, otherwise, O(1).
+3. Form the structure quickly:
+O(n) to build a heap, O(n log n) to sort an array.
+4. Find the minimum element quickly:
+O(log n) to find the min element.
+O(1) for the array as the first element.